DOMjudge/domjudge/doc/manual/install-domserver.rst

 Installation
 ------------
+These instructions assume a `tarball <https://www.domjudge.org/download>`_, see :ref:`this section <bootstrap>` for instructions to build from git sources.

 The DOMjudge build/install system consists of a ``configure`` script and makefiles, but when installing it, some more care has to be taken than simply running ``./configure && make && make install``.